Concussions in Australian sport: AFL

 Concussions suffered at amateur levels can at times be more dangerous than those suffered in the AFL because of the inferior resources possessed and in some cases the coaches are not willing to pull a player out of the game, or rest them if they are suffering from a concussion.
 A study conducted by the Australian Football Injury Prevention Project (AFIPP) in 2002 showed that out of 301 players (who play for amateur clubs in the Melbourne metropolitan area), 14 suffered from a form of head knock, 7 of which resulted in concussion.
 18.9% of players participating in the test suffered from concussion, bearing in mind that the sample size is also small.

 A separate study showed that out of 1015 Australian Rules Football players tested, 78 of them were concussed, 9 of which were concussed multiple times.
 The players mental functions were tested at controlled intervals with 38.6% of players still displaying symptoms at 48 hours after being concussed but after 96 hours, only 1.1% displayed any symptoms.

+In August 2026, it was reported in News Corp Australia papers that the Geelong Football Club and an active player, Jake Kolodjashnij, had signed a waiver to absolve the club from any liability in the event of future concussions.
+After an initial joint statement from the AFL and AFL Players Association (AFLPA) which acknowledged the report but gave no suggestion of any wrongdoing or penalty, public backlash was severe, including calls for an independent investigation and hefty penalties for the club.
+The following week, the AFL issued Geelong with a 'please explain', amid growing expectation of a hefty financial sanction.